invictus2010/lifestream/README.md

 ## Transactional Data
 At a minimum, the transactional data you import should have the following:

-* OrderID assoiated with transaction
+* OrderID associated with transaction
 * Unique user id associated with transaction
 * Date of transaction
 * Monetary value of transaction